charliegerard/freedrum.js/README.md

 I've mainly used the `bluetoothLEMidi` service but there are others available, including the `freedrums` service to get access to motion data.

+## Resources

 More info on these docs:

 * [Gist about Freedrums specs](https://gist.github.com/wvengen/7ebd29da38c08540832fb228c4628171)
 * Some info on the [Freedrum forum](http://forum.freedrum.rocks/t/freedrum-midi-commands/15)

+Sounds used in the example are from this [website](http://www.findsounds.com/ISAPI/search.dll)

 ---